-Approximately 67.6% and 61.6% of the Foundation's investments at June 30, 2014 and 2013, respectively, are invested in institutional mutual funds, publicly traded securities that are listed on national and secondary exchanges, treasury and agency bonds of the U.S. government, bonds of sovereign foreign governments, investment and non-investment grade corporate bonds and certificates of deposit.
+Approximately 62.4% and 67.6% of the Foundation's investments at June 30, 2015 and 2014, respectively, are invested in institutional mutual funds.
+Such funds invest in publicly traded securities that are listed on national and secondary exchanges, treasury and agency bonds of the U.S. government, bonds of sovereign foreign governments, investment and non-investment grade corporate bonds and certificates of deposit.

-Approximately 22.3% and 22.9% of the Foundation's investments at June 30, 2014 and 2013, respectively, were invested in hedge funds.
-These investments are not publicly listed or traded, and are not liquid investments.
+Approximately 26.1% and 22.3% of the Foundation's investments at June 30, 2015 and 2014, respectively, were invested in hedge funds.
+These investments are not publicly listed or traded, and are not liquid.
 Each fund's investment manager calculates the fair value of investments on a monthly basis using the valuation guidelines stipulated in the respective investment agreements.
 Realized gains and losses and increases and decreases in fair value on such investments are reflected in net realized and unrealized (losses) gains in the accompanying statement of activities.